-A couple of hours spent planting bulbs in pots in autumn means you’ll enjoy blooms for months to come in spring.
+Just couple of hours spent planting bulbs in pots in autumn will ensure an abundance of colourful blooms the following spring.

 You can pot up different bulbs in different pots, which means you can rotate the display, bringing those at their peak to the fore.
 Alternatively, layer bulbs in pots for maximum impact and a continuous succession of flowers – watch our video guide to layering bulbs in pots.

 We asked Kevin Smith, deputy editor of BBC Gardeners’ World Magazine, to recommend 10 of his favourite spring bulbs.

 Kevin grew the Crocus tommasianus ‘Barr’s Purple’ in this very picture – growing them in small pots shows them off perfectly.

 Crocus tommasianus ‘Barr’s Purple’ flowering in small pots